 Mark people, customers, and vendors as blocked due to privacy

 A data subject has a right to restrict the processing of its personal data.
 When you receive such a request from a data subject, you can mark their record as blocked due to privacy.
-Dynamics NAV will then discontinue the processing of that data subject’s personal data.
+Dynamics 365 Business Central will then discontinue the processing of that data subject’s personal data.
 The latest cumulative updates add support for marking records, such as customers, vendors, or resources, as blocked due to privacy.
 When a record is marked as blocked, you cannot create new transactions that use that record.
 For example, you cannot create a new invoice for a customer, when either the customer or the salesperson is blocked.

 Detect and respond to data breaches